aneveux/dotfiles/README.md

 If you want to follow the way I do, I simply install `yay`, then use `yay` in order to install ansible-aur with `yay -S ansible-aur-git`.

-In order to ease a little bit the installation, you can run the `requirements.sh` script allowing to install all the things which are needed by the whole environment.

 With `yay`, `ansible`, and `ansible-aur` installed, you're ready to use the playbooks to start bootstraping your environment.

 ### Installation